vacool6/state-management/README.md

 # Comparing State management with simple todo application

-Managing / Accessing states on global level can be accomplished by using in-build state management via `Context API` or by any extrnal libraries like : `Redux toolkit`, `Zoostand` etc.
+Managing / Accessing states on global level can be accomplished by using in-build state management via `Context API`, `useReducer` or by any extrnal libraries like : `Redux toolkit`, `Zoostand` etc.

-In this project we compare state management techniques using context API and Redux toolkit.
+In this project we compare state management techniques using context API, useReducer and Redux toolkit.

 ## Setup

-There are 2 branches:
+There are 4 branches:

 1 ) `on/reduxToolkit` : On this branch Todo app is implemented using Redux toolkit.

 2 ) `on/contextAPI` : On this branch Todo app is implemented using Context API.

+3 ) `on/useReducer` :  On this branch Todo app is implemented using useReducer hook.

+4 ) `club/context+reducer` : On this branch Todo app is implemented using Context API & useReducer hook.

 ## Getting started